Before Kyle finally turned his life around making 6-figures in dropshipping, there’s a huge list of his failures.

 You see, this niche has had a stable trend over the last 5 years.
-Once it’s validated, I can either create a micro-Shopify store selling a single product in the Bamboo niche or create a broad bamboo brand.
+Once it’s validated, I can either create a micro-store selling a single product in the Bamboo niche or create a broad bamboo brand.

 For example, selling “Bamboo seeds” just before the summer starts is a good idea.
 In fact, I’ve seen stores making a fortune out of this niche.
 This doesn’t end here, there is a whole lot of sub-niches including bamboo toothbrushes, bamboo kitchenware, and more.
 Getting the idea?

 Most of the time, micro stores work better than macro stores.
 It enhances the store’s credibility and the audience’s trust.

 Moreover, make sure the niche/products you select aren’t eatables.
 Also, ignore electronics and heavy goods, because in case of returns, you’ll bear the shipping costs.

 Selecting low-priced items is the way to go.
 Profit margins are high in low-priced items and also, you wouldn’t have to worry about the returns.
 They’re easily dealt with.

 As I said earlier, when I first started dropshipping, I was nearly broke and didn’t have a lot to invest in this business.
 I think you can start a dropshipping business with as little as a thousand bucks.
 Well, I had a few thousand bucks at that time – that really helped me test different ad-sets and marketing techniques.

 Your primary investment will be spent on Facebook Ads (if you follow my strategies).